 Restrictive Early Action, also called single-choice early action, is a program that is only available at several universities, including a few Ivy League schools.
 Harvard, Princeton, Yale, Stanford, Georgetown, Notre Dame, and Boston College all offer students the chance to apply early to their first-choice private college or university.
 This application is non-binding, although the student may typically only apply to additional public institutions in the early round.

 Restrictive Early Action has both pros and cons.
 Although candidates have the opportunity to receive their decision earlier, REA, because it is non-binding, does not significantly increase their chances of admission in the same way that Early Decision does.
 Additionally, the strongest applicants in the pool will often choose to submit their applications in the REA round, so the competition is especially tough.

 When it comes down to it, all admissions decisions are out of your control.
 Although you may have everything going for you as an Ivy League applicant, acceptance is never guaranteed.
 Some decisions are contingent on what the school is looking for that year in particular.
 For instance, you may be an extraordinary pianist, but your dream school needs more oboeists for their orchestra.

 It’s also important to keep in mind that although the Ivy League offers an excellent education, there are many other wonderful schools that can provide rigorous classes, diverse extracurricular activities, and valuable resources.

-This informational essay on dual enrollment was written by Chloe Webster (Princeton University).
+This article on the application process for Ivy League schools was written by Chloe Webster (Princeton University).
 If you want to get help with your college applications from Chloe or other CollegeAdvisor.com Admissions Experts, register with CollegeAdvisor.com today.